FamilySearch/fs-js-lite/README.md

 // of that request and verify whether an access token was recieved. fs.oauthResponse(function(error, response){ });

+// Or if for whatever reason you need to provide the OAuth code directly,
+// such as running in Node.js, you can do that too. fs.oauthToken(code, function(error, response){ });

 // OAuth password flow.
 Access tokens will be automatically saved in a cookie
 // if that behavior is enabled.
 The OAuth password flow is disabled by default
 // for app keys.
 Contact Developer Support to inquire about it being enabled for